Delivering specialised programs for our clients across the globe.

-Aidan is a Project Engineer with 3 years of hydraulic modelling experience gained at Urban Water Solutions.
+Aidan is a civil engineer with 3 years of hydraulic modelling experience gained at Urban Water Solutions.
 In his time at UWS he has already worked on multiple projects including model build and calibration for wastewater systems using InfoWorks ICM software and GIS software MapInfo.

 Aidan graduated with Honours from the Royal Melbourne Institute of Technology (RMIT) in December 2016.
 The RMIT B.E Civil and Infrastructure (Hons) engineering program is accredited by Engineers Australia.

-Max is a Project Engineer with 2 years of hydraulic modelling experience gained at Urban Water Solutions including a year with UWS as an intern during his studies.
-Max has worked on a wide range of water and sewerage system hydraulic modelling projects in Australia and the USA using InfoWorks ICM software and GIS software MapInfo.
+Max is a civil engineer with 4 years of hydraulic modelling experience gained at Urban Water Solutions including one year as an intern while completing his studies.
+Max has worked on a wide range of water and sewerage system hydraulic modelling projects in Australia and the USA using InfoWorks WS Pro & ICM software and GIS software, MapInfo.

 Master of Chemical Engineering

 Jonathan joined Urban Water Solutions in 2020 having spent over a year working as a graduate engineer at North East Water.
 During his time at NEW, he focused on water and sewer modelling using InfoWorks WS Pro and ICM software, geospatial data processing in QGIS, and project management.

 Jonathan graduated with a Master of Chemical Engineering from the University of Melbourne in December 2018.
 This course is accredited by Engineering Australia.

 Lachie is a civil engineer who joined Urban Water Solutions in a full-time capacity in January 2022.
 Working as an intern at UWS during his final year of studies in 2021, Lachie worked on several hydraulic modelling projects based in Australia and the USA using InfoWorks ICM and GIS software, MapInfo.